dalmo1991/superflexPy/doc/components.rst

    \textrm{None} & 0
    \end{pmatrix}

-The direction matrix has as many rows as the number of fluxes and as many columns as number of upstream elements.
-Each entry of the matrix indicates the position of the flux of the upstream elements that compose a specific flux of the downstream element.
-The blue flux, that is the third incoming flux to E3, for example, is represented by the third row of the matrix with the couple (None, 0) since the flux is not present in E1 and it is the first flux of E2.
+The direction matrix is a 2D matrix that has as many rows as the number of fluxes and as many columns as number of upstream elements.
+The row index refers to the flux (in this case row 1 refers to the red flux, row 2 to the black, and row 3 to the blue), whereas the column index refers to the upstream element input flux to the element (in this case column 1 refers to E1, column 2 do E2).

+The value of the matrix element can be an integer referring to the index of the input flux to J coming from the specific element, or :code:`None`, if an input flux to J does not come from the upstream element.

 Linker
 ......